thacherT1D/new-angular-curriculum/Unit-2/05-routing.md

 var app = angular.module("yourAppName", ['ngRoute']);
 ```

 Our `index.html` will act as our layout file.
-Just like in Express or Rails, we'll add all the common markup (navbar, footer, etc.) to our layout file, and then we'll render specific views in a particular place in our layout.
-Instead of the `yield` ERB tag in Rails, we'll use the `ng-view` directive.
+Just like in Express, we'll add all the common markup (navbar, footer, etc.) to our layout file, and then we'll render specific views in a particular place in our layout.
+To tell Angular where it should render those views, we'll use the `ng-view` directive.
 Add the following to `index.html`:

 ```html